Monday, September 28, 2015

 Not unexpectedly, being adrift in the Atlantic for fifteen days changes the survivors forever.
 They are unable to continue their friendships because their mere presence reminds each other of what they experienced.
 It's an interesting question to consider what makes some people so resilient in the face of catastrophe while others are completely undone.
 While John continues with his life plan to become an electrician, both Matt and Dri find themselves deeply changed.
 Instead of becoming a forest ranger, Matt works as an EMT.

 Griffin spares his readers none of the gory details and some passages are especially graphic and therefore entirely realistic.
 His reason for placing the teenagers out in the ocean is entirely plausible (fact: teenagers at a party do stupid things).
-My only question is that it is unlikely Matt, John and Dri would have been able to eat much of anything once they were rescued.
+Post rescue: it is unlikely Matt, John and Dri would have been able to eat much of anything once they were rescued.
 Nor would they be allowed to do so.
 Adrift is a good read, with an appealing cover, that should definitely be followed up with something light.

 Book Details: